scrumdod/hubot-vso-scripts/readme.md

 + **HUBOT\_VSONLINE\_ACCOUNT** - The Visual Studio Online account's name

+Message replies are by default sent in plaintext, but if your adapter is capable of receiving messanges in other format you can configure the scripts to use a different formatting

++ **HUBOT\_VSONLINE\_REPLY\_FORMAT** The formatting of replies.
+You can use plaintext,html or markdown

 *Trust Mode*

 In trust mode we need to set the alternate credentials of the user who  will perform the tasks